katascope/Glyphics/README.md

 Glyphics is:
-*  A C# programming API
+*  A 3D Raster engine and C# programming API
-*  A 3D Raster drawing engine
+*  A set of raster drawing functions
-*  A language, compiler, and virtual GPU for the engine
+*  A language, compiler, and virtual GPU
-*  A pipeline for converting 3D Raster grids to pixels, rectangles, and triangles
+*  A pipeline 3D Raster grids, pixels, rectangles, and triangles
-*  Intended to solve the problem domain for 3D raster grids
+*  Intended to solve the problem domain of 3D raster grids

 Glyphics is NOT:
 *  A game, game API, or high-performance 3d engine